SixteenThousand/neovim-config/README.md

 feel like you built it yourself.

-It's probably not the most slick config out there, but it works and if you're interesting in writing one yourself it might be useful - feel free to contact me with questions, although I make no promises about responding quickly!
+It's probably not the most slick config out there, but it works and if you're interested in writing one yourself it might be useful - feel free to contact me with questions, although I make no promises about responding quickly!

 ---